Heterogeneous Knowledge Transfer in Video Emotion Recognition, Attribution and Summarization: Related work

-SentiBank \cite{Borth2013acmmm} contains a set of $1,553$ adjective-noun pairs, such as ``beautiful flowers'' and ``sad eyes'', and \pl{images exemplifying each pair.} One linear SVM detector was trained for each pair.
+SentiBank \cite{Borth2013acmmm} contains a set of $1,553$ adjective-noun pairs, such as ``beautiful flowers'' and ``sad eyes'', and images exemplifying each pair.
+One linear SVM detector was trained for each pair.
 The best-performing $1,200$ detectors provide a mid-level representation for emotion recognition.
 Chen \emph{et al.} \cite{TaoChen2014Deepsentibank} replaced the SVM detectors with deep convolutional neural networks.
 Jiang \emph{et al.} \cite{baohan2014AAAI} explored a large set of features and confirmed the effectiveness of mid-level representations like SentiBank.
-In this work, we transfer knowledge learned from the same set of Flickr images for the purpose of video emotion analysis.
+In this work, we transfer emotion information learned from the subset of the images in SentiBank \cite{Borth2013acmmm} for the purpose of video emotion analysis.

 The implicit approach for recognizing the emotional impact of a video is to recognize emotions exhibited by viewers of that video.
 This clever trick delegates the complex task of video understanding to human viewers, thereby simplifying the problem.
 McDuff \emph{et al.} \cite{RosalindPicard2015} analyzed facial expressions exhibited by viewers of video advertisements recorded with webcams.
 Histogram of Oriented Gradient \pl{(HOG)} features were extracted based on $22$ key points on the faces.
 Purchase intent is predicted based on the entire emotion trajectory over time.
 Kapoor \etal \cite{Kapoor2007} used video, skin conductance, and pressure sensors on the chair and the mouse to predict frustration when a user interacted with an intelligent tutoring system.
 However, the success of this approach depends on the availability of a large number of human participants.